rejeb/thermalright-lcd-control/doc/HOWTO.md

 If you added a new file, disable foreground by updating property `foreground.enabled` to `false` in the config file.

-Later you can create a folder under `resources/themes/forgrounds/{width}{height}` and add forgrounds suited for your screen resolution.
+Later you can create a folder under `resources/themes/forgrounds/{width}{height}` and add foregrounds suited for your screen resolution.

 Make sure you stopped the windows VM and then run the bash script `run_service.sh` sudo to start the application.